notblackout/kf2-controlled-difficulty/spawn.md

 `SpawnCycle=<value>` can be appended to the `open` command used to start CD.

-`SpawnCycleDefs` can only appear in `KFGame.ini`, not in the `open` command.
-This is an array of strings defining a list of squads to spawn in a particular wave.
+`SpawnCycleDefs` can only appear in `KFGame.ini` under the CD section.
+There is no way to specify `SpawnCycleDefs` in the `open` command.
 The first `SpawnCycleDefs` that appears in `KFGame.ini` controls Wave 1, the second controls Wave 2, etc.  The number of `SpawnCycleDefs` must match the game length or an error message will be printed at game startup and CD will revert to unmodded spawn behavior.

 A single `SpawnCycleDefs` line for a wave is a comma-separated list of squads.
 Squads are comprised of one or more underscore-separated elements, where each element is a number and a zed type.
 This allows for heterogeneous squads.